ProjectMoon/reed/README.md

 reed
 ====

-A Markdown-based blogging core backed by Redis and the filesystem.
+A Markdown-based blogging and website core backed by Redis and the filesystem.

 Features:

 * Asynchronously turn all markdown (.md) files in a directory into a blog stored in the hyper-fast Redis database.
+* Turn all markdown files in a (separate) directory into static pages.
 * Files are watched for changes and the Redis store is automagically updated.
 * Transparently access Redis or the filesystem to find a blog post.
 * Markdown metadata to describe your blog posts.
 * Fully event-based programming paradigm.

-In the works:

-* Comments

 What is reed?
 -------------